 The Near Eastern wildcat was, at its earliest, domesticated some 9,000 years ago, it is believed, because feline remains were found in a human grave on Cyprus in the Mediterranean.
 A cat’s tooth from 9,000 BC was found in Jericho, Israel and remains have been found in the Indus valley near Harappa.

 Due to recent DNA analysis, it is believed that the domestic cat is a domesticated version of the Near Eastern wildcat (Felis silvestris lybica).

 The Egyptians of 4,000 BC began to to create settlements and farms, producing grain silos attracting rodents.
 The cat had a ready supply of prey and the farmers had protection from rodents.

-Ships cats were also employed to protect cargo and it is through the transportation of ships cats along trade routes that the domestic cat was distributed far and wide. in fact the discovery in Cyprus mentioned above must have been a decendant of a ships cat as there were no wildcats on Cyprus.
+Ships cats were also employed to protect cargo and it is through the transportation of ships cats along trade routes that the domestic cat was distributed far and wide.
+In fact, the discovery in Cyprus mentioned above must have been a descendant of a ships cat as there were no wildcats on Cyprus.

 By about 2,000 BC the domestic cat in Egypt was well established.
 Many years later the Egyptians began to worship the cat.